This Could Be the Cheap Pixel 3 People Were Hoping for

 Acquired to Rozetked, the same blog that leaked what turned out to be genuine versions of the Pixel 3 two months prior to launch, this new device appears to be a third, unreleased Pixel 3 model.
 Rozetked claims this is the device that was codenamed “Sargo,” which we first heard about earlier this summer after it was referenced in a few snippets of code in Google’s ARCore software.

 From the outside, it looks very similar to a standard Pixel 3, except that instead of a glass back, it apparently features a cheaper plastic rear panel and an FHD+ LCD display in place of the Pixel 3's AMOLED screen.
-Meanwhile, on the inside, the phone reportedly sports a mid-range Snapdragon 670 chip versus the Snapdragon 845 featured in the standard Pixel 3, along with the same 4GB of RAM and 32GB of storage.
+Meanwhile, on the inside, the phone reportedly sports a mid-range Snapdragon 670 chip versus the Snapdragon 845 featured in the standard Pixel 3, along with 4GB of RAM(the same as a Pixel 3), and 32GB of storage.

 However, this apparent prototype has one thing its more expensive siblings don’t: a headphone jack.
 The rest of the phone’s specs are relatively unremarkable, according to Rozetked, including its 2,915 mAh battery and support for Qualcomm Quick Charge 4+.
 One small surprise is that it seems this device sports the same 8-MP and 12-MP front and rear cameras used on the current Pixel 3s.